briansworth/dev/_posts/2019-2-11-Dsc-Encrypting-Credentials.md

 </p>

 <p>
-  Since you will be puttin certificates into the local computer certificate store, you will need to be running as admin.
+  Since you will be putting certificates into the local computer certificate store, you will need to be running as admin.
 </p>